 engine on the boat had been sputtering.
 I did not disclose that during the

-Sadly we had neither, but finding a mechanic seemed prudent even if I was
+Fixing the problem required a spare spark plug and the tool to change it.
+We had neither, but finding a mechanic seemed prudent even if I was

 supposed to keep quiet.

 Both men smiled.
-With surprising hospitality they
+With surprising joviality they

 to walk to town.
-It was then I realized we
+I realized we

-islands.
+a pile on the side of the desk, while wishing us good luck.
 Their concern surprised me, as well as how quickly they switched gears

 bad manners on our side had not ruffled Bahamian feathers.